ziyoung/better-wilcom-docs/wilcom-docs/Automatic/vectors/Smoothing_curves.md

 ## To smooth curves...

-1Select the object (or objects) to smooth.
+1. Select the object (or objects) to smooth.

 Note: You can only smooth objects that have been ungrouped and selected.
 However, you can select multiple objects.

-2Optionally, click Reshape Object to view reshape-nodes around the outline.
+2. Optionally, click Reshape Object to view reshape-nodes around the outline.

 ![vectors00055.png](assets/vectors00055.png)

-3Select Edit > Smooth Curves.
+3. Select Edit > Smooth Curves.

 ![SmoothCurves.png](assets/SmoothCurves.png)

-4Adjust the Precision field.
+4. Adjust the Precision field.
 This value controls how closely the smoothed outline follows the original.
 The larger the precision value, the fewer the reshape-nodes.

-5Click OK.
+5. Click OK.